State banks boost Brazil lending to help spur growth

-SAO PAULO/BRASILIA (Reuters) - Bank lending in Brazil rose in May after state-controlled banks stepped up disbursements to help the government kick-start activity in Latin America’s largest economy.
+SAO PAULO/BRASILIA (Reuters) - Bank lending in Brazil rose in May after state-controlled banks stepped up disbursements to help a struggling government kick-start activity in Latin America’s largest economy.

 President Dilma Rousseff has used state-controlled Banco do Brasil SA (BBAS3.SA) and Caixa Econômica Federal CEF.UL to cut credit costs in Brazil - which remain among the world’s highest - and to foster competition with private-sector banks.